Climate and Average Weather Year Round in Arlington Virginia, United States

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.9 months, from April 28 to August 23, with an average daily incident shortwave energy per square meter above 5.9 kWh.
-The brightest day of the year is June 23, with an average of 6.9 kWh.
+The brightest month of the year in Arlington is June, with an average of 6.8 kWh.

 The darker period of the year lasts for 3.1 months, from November 6 to February 9, with an average daily incident shortwave energy per square meter below 3.0 kWh.
-The darkest day of the year is December 24, with an average of 2.0 kWh.
+The darkest month of the year in Arlington is December, with an average of 2.1 kWh.

 The topography within 2 miles of Arlington contains only modest variations in elevation, with a maximum elevation change of 420 feet and an average elevation above sea level of 234 feet.
 Within 10 miles contains only modest variations in elevation (512 feet).
 Within 50 miles contains significant variations in elevation (2,198 feet).

 The area within 2 miles of Arlington is covered by artificial surfaces (95%), within 10 miles by artificial surfaces (82%) and trees (12%), and within 50 miles by trees (41%) and cropland (24%).

 This report illustrates the typical weather in Arlington, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 4 weather stations near enough to contribute to our estimation of the temperature and dew point in Arlington.